+where $P_1$ is a projection operator (see \eref{bm} below).
 Note that $\mathscr{L}_{\bar{X}^0_t}$ (instead of $\mathscr{L}_{\bar{X}_t^h}$) shows up in the skeleton equation \eref{ske} and is used to define the rate function of LDP.
-This is known to be important in the distribution dependence case (cf.~\cite{DST}), since the measure $\mathscr{L}_{X_t^{\delta,\varepsilon}}$ is not random, so that the convergence of these measures is independent of the occurrence of a rare event for the random variable $X_t^{\delta,\varepsilon}$.
-In fact, if one formulate the correct form of the controlled process $X_t^{\delta,\varepsilon, h^\delta}$ (see \eref{e9} below), then let $\delta\rightarrow0$, it's natural to derive the above skeleton equation.
-Moreover, in order to overcome the difficulty caused by the cross interactions between the fast and slow component, the time discretization technique will be employed frequently to obtain some crucial estimates.
+Since the measure $\mathscr{L}_{X_t^{\delta,\varepsilon}}$ is not random, so that the convergence of these measures is independent of the occurrence of a rare event for the random variable $X_t^{\delta,\varepsilon}$.
+This is also an important difference between McKean-Vlasov SDEs and standard SDEs.